Language Requirement: None

 Note: UO credits listed below are estimates and are subject to change.
 Please refer to the Meiji links for the updated credit information on their classes.
 One credit at Meiji is equal to 1.5 UO quarter credits.

-Of the 13,000 class sessions offered at Meiji University, 12,000 are conducted in Japanese.
-For this reason, you must have a high level of Japanese language proficiency and must be prepared to study within the Japanese educational system.
 While at Meiji University, students typically take Japanese language classes in addition to content classes in Japanese or English.
 Most exchange students take 8-10 classes per semester, which are typically each worth 3 UO credits.

 During the application process, you will choose a ‘school’ or department to enroll in.
 Undergraduate students may choose from the School of Global Japanese Studies, the School of Law, the School of Commerce, the School of Political Science and Economics, the School of Arts and Letters, the School of Science and Technology, the School of Agriculture, the School of Business Administration, the School of Information and Community, and the School of Interdisciplinary Mathematical Sciences.

 The following schools offer some coursework in English: the School of Global Japanese Studies (English Track), the School of Political Science and Economics, the School of Arts and Letters, and the School of Business Administration.
 All other schools only offer classes in Japanese.
 You will be taking classes alongside local Japanese students as well as other international students.
 Students also have the option to enroll in seminars called “zemi.”
 These are small, discussion-based courses taught in Japanese by your assigned academic advisor, and are a helpful way to get oriented to life on campus.
+You should research what types of courses you wish to take and speak with your academic advisor about your plans before applying.

 The school you select will also determine which campus you are based at, and which housing you would likely be assigned to.
 Learn more information on the various schools and campuses.